cesaredef/cecast/README.md

 ## Necessary scripts

-* `bam2cecast.py` prepare the input file.
+* `bam2cecast.py` prepare the input file from bam file.
 It can also generate a pileup with quite a few options at informative sites.
    (some standard python libraries are required, but you can check the script.)

+* `vcf2cecast.py` prepare the input file from vcf file.
+It also does something else.

-*  `cecast.R` runs the estimate with R and requires the following libraries: argparse, parallel, RColorBrewer and fields
+*  `cecast.R` runs the estimate with R and requires the following libraries: argparse, parallel, RColorBrewer, fields, and jsonlite.

 ## Other necessary files